Learn about common water heater problems and how to solve them — because a cold shower isn’t exactly the wake-up call you want.

 Check all the water ports for leaks, including the drain valve, pressure relief valve, gas control valve, electric heating elements and any nearby pipes.
 If you can’t find the source, it probably means the tank is leaking and will need to be replaced.

 No one wants to take a cold shower.
-If your water heater is having any of these symptoms and it’s time for a repair, give the Sears Blue Service Crew a call at 1-888-565-4048 or schedule a repair online.
+If your water heater is having any of these symptoms and it’s time for a water heater repair, schedule a repair appointment online today.